SofRahmani/react-typewriter-lib/README.md

 ## Styling and Accessibility

-- The component renders a `<span>` element, so you can wrap it or style it as needed (CSS, Tailwind, styled-components, etc.).
+- The component renders a `<span>`, so you can wrap or style it as needed (CSS, Tailwind, styled-components, etc.).
 - For accessibility, consider adding an `aria-label` if the animated text conveys critical information.

 ---